nuages-io/nuages-localization/README.md

             //To load from a file included in your project config.AddJsonFileTranslation("Locales/french-canadian.json","fr-CA");

-            //To load from a file on the Web, use filename as language config.AddJsonHttpTranslation("https://here-goes-your-url.com/fr-CA.json");
+            //To load from a file on the Web, use filename as culture config.AddJsonHttpTranslation("https://here-goes-your-url.com/fr-CA.json");
         })
         .ConfigureWebHostDefaults(webBuilder => { webBuilder.UseStartup<Startup>(); });